uc-r/uc-r.github.io/analytics/predictive/regularized_regression.md

 ## [1] 0.6599372
 ```

-The advantage of identifying the $\lambda$ with an MSE within one standard error becomes more obvious with the lasso and elastic net models.
+The advantage of identifying the $$\lambda$$ with an MSE within one standard error becomes more obvious with the lasso and elastic net models.
 However, for now we can assess this visually.
-Here we plot the coefficients across the $\lambda$ values and the dashed red line represents the largest $\lambda$ that falls within one standard error of the minimum MSE.
+Here we plot the coefficients across the $$\lambda$$ values and the dashed red line represents the largest $$\lambda$$ that falls within one standard error of the minimum MSE.
 This shows you how much we can constrain the coefficients while still maximizing predictive accuracy.

 ```r